arthurperton/statamic-wordpress-users/README.md

 ## Features

-* Import your WordPress users from a [CSV export file](https://wordpress.org/plugins/import-users-from-csv-with-meta/)
+* Import your WordPress users into Statamic
-* Users can log in with their original passwords
+* Users can log in with their original passwords right away
 * Optionally map roles to Statamic roles and groups
-* Passwords conversion is completed on first login
+* Full passwords conversion on first login
 * The addon can be safely uninstalled after all users have logged in once

 ## How To